jadijadi/lpic1book/content/1034_use_streams_pipes_and_redirects.md

 ### xargs

-The xargs utility reads space, tab, newline and end-of-file delimited strings from the standard input and executes the provided utility utility with the strings as arguments. them as arguments.
+The xargs utility reads space, tab, newline and end-of-file delimited strings from the standard input and executes the provided utility with the strings as their arguments.

 ```
 $ ls